tarunbisht-24/xenonstack-assignment/Task2/README.md

 - Frontend: HTML, CSS, JavaScript
 - Backend: Node.js, Express
-- Database: SQLite
+- Database: MongoDB

 ## How to Run

-1. Clone the repository.
+1. Clone the repository `git clone https://github.com/tarunbisht-24/xenonstack-assignment/`.
-2. Install dependencies: `npm install`.
+2. `cd` into the Task2 Folder.
-3. Run the server: `node server.js`.
+3. Run `index.html`.
-4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

 ## Hosting

-The website is hosted on [Heroku](https://www.heroku.com/).
+The website is hosted on [Netlify](https://www.netlify.com/).
 You can also host it on other cloud services like AWS, Google Cloud, or your preferred platform.

 ## Database

-The project uses SQLite for simplicity.
-In a production environment, consider using a more robust database like PostgreSQL, MySQL, or MongoDB.
+The project uses MongoDB for simplicity.
+Consider using a more robust database like PostgreSQL, MySQL, or MongoDB in a production environment.

 ## Contributors

-- Your Name
-- Any other contributors
+Made by Tarun Bisht

 Feel free to contribute or provide feedback!